zopefoundation/five.grok/README.txt

 Introduction
 ------------

-five.grok is a web framework development layer for Zope 2, based on Grok concepts.
-The development techniques are similar to the ones for Grok.
+`five.grok` is a development layer for Zope 2, based on Grok framework concepts.

+The development techniques are similar to the ones used with Grok framework.

+It is based on `grokcore` namespace packages that were factored out of Grok framework.

 Implemented features
 --------------------